saya-ashen/Dingent/README.md

 **Dingent's core value lies in:**

-  * **No More Repetition**: We package the best practices for backend services (LangGraph), data interfaces (MCP), and frontend presentation (CopilotKit) into a single command.
+  * **No More Repetition**: We package the best practices for backend services (LangGraph), data interfaces (Assistants), and frontend presentation (CopilotKit) into a single command.
 You no longer need to build everything from scratch and can start writing your core business logic immediately.

   * **Core Features Built-In**: We believe a simple and easy-to-use agent shouldn't require users to spend a lot of time maintaining plugins.
 Therefore, we are committed to integrating features the community deems important directly into the framework.
 If you think a feature is crucial, we encourage you to open an Issue or PR.
 This directly reflects our core mission of "making Agents simpler for users."